The Girl Hunters (film)

-The Girl Hunters (1963) is a British crime drama film directed by Roy Rowland and adapted from the 1962 Mickey Spillane pulp novel of the same name.
+The Girl Hunters is a 1963 British crime drama film directed by Roy Rowland and starring Mickey Spillane, Shirley Eaton, Lloyd Nolan and columnist Hy Gardner.
+It was written by Spillane, Robert Fellows and Rowland, adapted from the 1962 Spillane pulp novel of the same name.
 Exteriors were shot on location in New York with studio scenes in London.

-Spillane stars as private detective Mike Hammer, one of the few occasions in film history in which an author of a popular literary hero has portrayed his own character.
-The film also stars Shirley Eaton, Lloyd Nolan and columnist Hy Gardner as himself.

-Producer Robert Fellows intended to follow the film with Spillane's The Snake, but the second film was never produced.
+Producer Robert Fellows intended to follow the film with another based on Spillane's 1964 novel The Snake, but the second film was never produced.

 Plot

 Ever since his assistant Velda went missing, private detective Mike Hammer has been drinking and he is now homeless.
 Although Hammer hasn't worked a case in seven years, his old police friend Capt.
 Pat Chambers asks for his assistance on a job.
 Chambers and Hammer were both in love with Velda, which had ended their friendship.
 The case involves a senator who has been murdered.

 Hammer is needed to talk with Richie Cole, a dying sailor who refuses to speak with anybody else.
 According to federal agent Art Rickerby, not only has Richie been shot by the same gun recently used to kill a politician, he is actually an undercover federal agent.

 Hammer's investigation leads to Laura Knapp, the late senator's widow.
 She is beautiful and seductive, but Hammer does not trust her.
 He learns that they are caught in the fallout from a network of spies operating during World War II.
 Now a killer nicknamed the Dragon is trying to silence people who had information about the spy operation.
 Hammer finds and kills the Dragon.
 He confronts Laura with his suspicions about her involvement.
 Laura fires a shotgun that Hammer had rigged to backfire in order to test her loyalty.
 It is not clear if Velda is still alive.